Hywan/Marvirc/README.md

 [`Hoa\Websocket`](https://github.com/hoaproject/Websocket) for an extreme modularity, see below.

-Also, is works on Linux, BSD and even Windows (yup!).
+Also, it works on Linux, BSD and even Windows (yup!).

 ### Custom actions on mentions, messages and private messages